John-bju/SIL-translation-test/README.md

 ### Submitting Documents
 All submissions should be put into the "main" branch of the GitHub repository, and should be added into the following locations based on their types.

+All English documents should be submitted into the `docs-en/fodt` folder, they should not be submitted anywhere else in the repository.

+All images will be put into `images/` and should not be submitted anywhere else in the repository.

 ### Automatic